 Emerging Generation and Energy Storage – Grid Scale

-The Emerging Generation and Energy Storage (EGES) work identifies improvements to the regulatory arrangements for registration and participation of grid-scale resources in the National Electricity Market (NEM).
-This work has identified challenges and opportunities facing proponents of new generation and load business models and the impact on Market Participants, including improving the NEM’s arrangements to facilitate better integration of grid-scale energy storage and ‘hybrid’ models.
+The Emerging Generation and Energy Storage (EGES) work identified improvements to the regulatory arrangements for registration and participation of grid-scale resources in the National Electricity Market (NEM).
+This work identified the challenges and opportunities facing proponents of new grid-scale generation and load business models, including improving the NEM’s arrangements to facilitate better integration of grid-scale energy storage systems (ESS) and ‘hybrid’ models.

 For more information about the Emerging Generation and Energy Storage – Grid Scale initiative, please contact email@example.com.

-January 2019 Rule Change Proposal – Providing NEM Information to project developers December 2018 Stakeholder Paper
+Rule Change Proposal – Providing NEM Information to project developers December 2018

 Stakeholder submissions to the EGES Stakeholder Paper November 2018